mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 ### Further resources

-Some resources on the tools and technologies mentioned here:
+Some resources on the tools and technologies mentioned in this article:

 - These [<span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> docs](https://www.sharelatex.com/learn) cover most of the basics and are surprisingly kind to the beginner.
 - Refer to [pandoc's documentation](http://pandoc.org/demo/example9/templates.html) to learn more about how templates work.
-- Follow the [TeXtip](https://twitter.com/TeXtip) Twitter account.
 - The YAML syntax is quite simple but has its quirks.
 Check out this [overview](http://learnxinyminutes.com/docs/yaml/) to make sure you get everything right.
+- Follow the [TeXtip](https://twitter.com/TeXtip) Twitter account.
 - Make some new friends on the [<span class="latex">T<sub>e</sub>X</span>-<span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> Stack Exchange](http://tex.stackexchange.com/).
-- Matthew Butterick's [Practical Typography](http://practicaltypography.com/): Read it all and thank me later.
+- Matthew Butterick's [Practical Typography](http://practicaltypography.com/) is a required reading for anyone dealing with document production of any kind.